HomeESA by StateESA Letter West Virginia

 How to Get an ESA Letter in West Virginia

-Here is how it works in West Virginia: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their West Virginia license number, generally within 10–15 minutes.
+Here’s how it works in West Virginia: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their West Virginia license number, generally within 10–15 minutes.

 What Your West Virginia ESA Letter Includes

 Our West Virginia-licensed mental health professionals serve renters across the state — from the capital, Charleston, to its largest city, Charleston, plus Charleston, Huntington, Morgantown and Parkersburg and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in West Virginia?